DannyEspina/CSCI599/testControlStructure3.md

 def makeRow(row: Int): String = makeRowSeq(row).mkString

-//return a table as a string with one row per line

 def multiTable_2(): String = {
 //result of this for expression will be sequence of row String